High-Frequency Trading: Pros & Cons

 In addition to trading a lot of securities, high-frequency trading enables dealers to profit from even the smallest price changes.
 It enables organizations to profit greatly from bid-ask spreads.

 High-frequency traders contend that their practice improves market liquidity.
 Since deals are conducted more quickly and the volume of trades rises dramatically, High-Frequency Trading undoubtedly promotes market competition.
-The markets become more price-efficient as a result of the decreased bid-ask spreads brought on by the increased liquidity.

 Because there is always someone on the opposing side of a trade, a liquid market is seen as having less risk.
 Additionally, the price a buyer is willing to pay and the price a seller is willing to sell for will get closer together as liquidity rises.